Shilpa-Manaji/OBS_INTERNSHIP-2025/AMCAT_EDA/README.md

    ```

    - This will open Jupyter Notebook in your browser.
-   - Navigate to the notebooks/ folder and open the EDA.ipynb file.
+   - Navigate and open the EDA.ipynb file.
    - This will open Jupyter Notebook in your browser.

 5. **Run the Code Cells**